engintron/engintron.com/docs/pages/install.md

 This way you can view your previous changes so you can copy them to the new configuration files installed.

-**We HIGHLY recommend** that any customizations to Nginx's configuration are only performed inside the custom\_rules file.
-When you update Engintron, we can show you a copy of your previous "custom\_rules" file so you can copy/paste or adapt any of your custom Nginx rules to the new release's "custom\_rules" file.
+However **we HIGHLY recommend** that any customizations to Nginx's configuration are only performed inside the custom\_rules file.
+99,999% of the times your modifications can go there.